khaldi-med/C_language/notes.md

     - which declares a function with name pf that receives a float as argument and has a pointer to a float as return value.
 `
+### Storage Class
+`
+There are two storage classes: automatic and static.
+Several keywords, together with the context of an object's declaration, specify its storage class.
+Automatic objects are local to a block (Par.9.3), and are discarded on exit from the block.
+Declarations within a block create automatic objects if no storage class specification is mentioned, or if the auto specifier is used.
+Objects declared register are automatic, and are (if possible) stored in fast registers of the machine.
+Static objects may be local to a block or external to all blocks, but in either case retain their values across exit from and reentry to functions and blocks.
+Within a block, including a block that provides the code for a function, static objects are declared with the keyword static.
+The objects declared outside all blocks, at the same level as function definitions, are always static.
+They may be made local to a particular translation unit by use of the static keyword;
+this gives them internal linkage.
+They become global to an entire program by omitting an explicit storage class, or by using the keyword extern; this gives them external linkage.
+`